-Kate is a Neuroscience MSc student who recently joined the NiSSL lab.
+Kate Raymond [email@example.com; she/her] is a Neuroscience MSc student in the NiSSL lab.
 Prior to this, she completed her BSc at McMaster and worked at the SickKids Research Institute.
 Here, she is investigating how auditory stimuli and emotions interact in the brain using MRI techniques to study people with misophonia, a newly discovered neuropsychological phenomenon where specific sounds (e.g. people chewing) elicit aversive physiological and emotional responses.
 Outside of research, Kate enjoys immersing herself in the great outdoors and after many years of leading hiking and canoeing trips, she has become a budding environmental activist!

 Cailey Salagovic [firstname.lastname@example.org; she/her] is a Master’s student in the NiSSL group.
 She received a B.A. in Music at University of Denver and a B.Sc. with honors in Psychology at University of Colorado Denver where she investigated the effect of auditory stimuli on visual attention in the Laboratory for Integrative Vision.
 Her current research uses EEG to learn about audiovisual speech perception across the hearing ability spectrum in collaboration with the Stevenson Sensory Lab.
 When she is not in the lab, Cailey enjoys baking needlessly complicated recipes and other “indoorsy” activities.